MetPX/sarracenia/doc/design/validation.rst

 Scenarios:

 why rate-limit:
-	dd_post of a file that is 1 TiB. with 500MB chunks that will create 2000 block notifies. if validation does no rate limiting, then the 2000 blocks will get fed into the queue in one go, and that transfer will take over.
+	sr_post of a file that is 1 TiB. with 500MB chunks that will create 2000 block notifies. if validation does no rate limiting, then the 2000 blocks will get fed into the queue in one go, and that transfer will take over.